outflanknl/C2-Tool-Collection/BOF/Askcreds/README.md

 ## Support
 This BOF tool has been successfully compiled on Mac OSX systems and used on Windows 8.1+ (x64) systems.
 Compiling the BOF code should also work on other systems (Linux, Windows) that have the Mingw-w64 compiler installed.

-## Issues
-If you are compiling the tool on a Debian or Ubuntu based OS and encounter a message stating that CREDUIWIN_GENERIC or CREDUIWIN_GENERIC is undeclared then the solution is to add the definitions below manually in the Askcreds header file:

-`#define CREDUIWIN_GENERIC 0x1`

-`#define CREDUIWIN_CHECKBOX 0x2`